TaeWeonHan/3D_printing_farm_Invisalign_Aligners/README.md

 If you want to change the settings of the simulation, you can change the settings through the config_SimPy.py.

 ## Validation
-This link is the validation page of our simulation(3D printing farm) [AIIS_LAB](https://www.notion.so/aiis/3D-printing-farm-professor-version-1bda689291af802093b8c2a052b6b1f8)
+More details of our simulator (3D printing farm), you can see this page [AIIS_LAB](https://www.notion.so/aiis/SimPy-based-3D-Printing-Farm-Simulation-11ea689291af8066ae94e1db740b4588)